Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 - Wyze WVCR200S

 **Important note:**<br/>
-Because Wyze robots close the ADB port on bootup, it is necessary to follow a specific procedure to force it to stay open.

-Press and hold the "Home" button

-Plug in the USB cable to the port under the battery

-Press the "Power" button ten times
+Because the Wyze robot uses a non-miio cloud implementation, getting it to work with Valetudo means reflashing them to a Viomi V6.
+That's possible, because the hardware is exactly the same.

 Rooting is pretty easy, only requiring a Linux Laptop and a micro USB cable.<br/>
 It might be required to remove the battery but that can be done without touching any warranty seals.